Bonnie Christensen

 Illustration of bees next to honeycombs.

-Bonnie Christensen, Artwork for Rebus Riot.
+Bonnie Christensen, Illustration for Rebus Riot.
 Gift of Emily Herder, daughter of the artist. © 1997 Bonnie Christensen.

 Illustration of child looking under bed with dog.

-Bonnie Christensen, Artwork for Rebus Riot.
+Bonnie Christensen, Illustration for Rebus Riot.
 Gift of Emily Herder, daughter of the artist. © 1997 Bonnie Christensen.

 Illustration of people siting under moonlight next to train car.

-Bonnie Christensen, Artwork for Woody Guthrie: Poet of the People.
+Bonnie Christensen, Illustration for Woody Guthrie: Poet of the People.
 Gift of Emily Herder, daughter of the artist. © 2001 Bonnie Christensen.

 Illustration of man playing guitar.

-Bonnie Christensen, Artwork for Woody Guthrie: Poet of the People.
+Bonnie Christensen, Illustration for Woody Guthrie: Poet of the People.
 Gift of Emily Herder, daughter of the artist. © 2001 Bonnie Christensen.

 Christensen specialized in illustrated non-fiction books for children.
 In 2001, she introduced young readers to the famous folk singer and songwriter Woody Guthrie.
 In dark, earthy tones, her watercolors capture Guthrie’s hardscrabble youth in Oklahoma, the dust bowl and Great Depression, and the plight of farm workers, coal miners, and factory hands that inspired his social messages and protest songs.
 Guthrie is best remembered for the folk ballad “This Land in Your Land.”